Distance-weighted Support Vector Machine: Classical methods

 where the DWD loss function is defined as

 One key observation is to be made here.
-There are two main tasks in a binary linear classification method: (1) a notion of gap which is to be maximized; and (2) a measure of misclassification which is to be minimized.
-Recall that in the SVM formulation, $\|\omegav\|^2$ is in charge of the notion of gap, while the Hinge loss function controls the misclassification.
-However, in the DWD formulation, the DWD loss function has two roles: both providing a notion of gap (via the sum of inverse distance $\sum_ir_i^{-1}$), and controlling misclassification (via $\sum_{i=1}^n\eta_i$).
-The constraint $\|\omegav\|^2\leq 1$ for DWD merely serves as a regulator.
-This is the main reason that DWD fails to provide a sensible intercept term for classification cutoff point: it cannot accomplish both tasks at the same time!
-Hence, the main motivation of our DWSVM approach is try to extract the role of misclassification controller from the DWD component of our method, and assign this role to the SVM component.
-As will be shown in the next section, we carefully design our formulation to let a DWD component define a notion of gap between the two classes, which helps to find a good direction vector.
-Meanwhile, we let an SVM component to truly control the misclassification, which helps to reduce the sensitivity issue of DWD to the imbalanced sample sizes.
+There are two main tasks in a binary linear classification method: \begin{enumerate} \item a notion of gap which is to be maximized so as to make the two classes more separated; and \item a measure of misclassification which is to be minimized. \end{enumerate} Recall that in the SVM formulation, the notion of gap is $2/\|\omegav\|$, and the misclassification is measured by the Hinge loss function.
+SVM jointly minimizes the sum of these two components to search for a solution.
+In contrast, the DWD loss function in (\ref{dwdloss}) (derived from the objective function (\ref{eq:dwd_formula1})) has two functionalities: the first term $\sum_ir_i^{-1}$ in (\ref{eq:dwd_formula1}), the sum of inverse distance, is a notion of gap, and the second term $\sum_{i=1}^n\eta_i$ in (\ref{eq:dwd_formula1}) measures misclassification.
+The constraint $\|\omegav\|^2\leq 1$ in (\ref{eq:dwd_formula3}) merely serves as a regulator but it does not maximize the gap or minimize the misclassification.
+This appears to be a reason that DWD fails to provide a sensible intercept term for classification cutoff point: it cannot accomplish both tasks at the same time!

+The main motivation of our DWSVM approach is to extract the role of misclassification controller from the DWD loss, and assign this role to a SVM component.
+As will be shown in the next section, we carefully design our formulation to allow a DWD component to define a notion of gap between the two classes, which helps to find a good direction vector.
+Meanwhile, we let an SVM component to control the misclassification, which helps to search for a better intercept term.